akshaynagpal/mjar/README.md

 `my_query <- search_MJA("heart rate")`

-This will provide the output in the form of a matrix
+This will provide the output in the form of a `matrix` containing 3 columns - `titles, links, abstracts` of top 10 articles matching the user input ("heart rate" in above example).

 ##Copyright
 >